-Founded in 1997, the Institute for Risk Analysis and Risk Communication (IRARC) is committed to improving public health by performing state-of-the-art research that develops the scientific basis of methods used in risk assessment and risk communication.
-To accomplish this, IRARC has had a mission of research, service, and teaching.
-For 14 years IRARC has included in this the graduate courses offered in DEOHS to offer students a program in Risk Emphasis.
-Thirty students have completed this program and are working in universities, government, and consulting.
+Founded in 1997, the Institute for Risk Analysis and Risk Communication (IRARC) is committed to improving health outcomes through sound science that is translated into effective public health practices and policies using risk analysis and management.
+To accomplish this, IRARC has had a mission of research, service, and teaching, which includes a multidisciplinary risk analysis course offered among the Department of Environmental & Occupational Health Sciences (DEOHS), Evans School of Public Policy & Governance, and Department of Civil & Environmental Engineering.
+DEOHS has also offered graduate courses with a Risk Emphasis and many students have completed this program and are working in universities, government, and consulting.

 International risk summer schools have also been taught around the globe.
 IRARC, directed by Dr. Elaine M. Faustman, along with 16 faculty across the school, university, and community, conducts molecular and cellular laboratory research, develops mechanistic models of toxicity, and translates findings for broad audiences.
 IRARC seeks to educate scientists and practitioners on the appropriate application of risk assessment and risk communication methods and to translate the findings into effective education and intervention programs.